Datomic provides the following set of operations:

 For more information, see schema.

-Datomic is accumulate-only, remembering the history of all information.
+Datomic is indelible, remembering the history of all information.

 db operation returns the current value of a database.
 This value